 This is how you find the "finished garment measuremnents."
 I do this all the time, because not all patterns have comprehensive finished garment measurements.
 Sometimes, all they are going to tell you is the length and that's not very helpful when you need to know how this pattern will compare to your body width and circumference.

 It helps to cut out the pattern to its largest size first, but before I cut my actual size on the pattern, I lay my measuring tape over the main body pieces.
 I check the bust, waist and hips, and if there is enough ease (ease means how loose or tight a garment fits), then I may cut to a smaller size to get a more precise and tailored fit.
 Or if I’m seeing that there really isn’t enough room in the hips for a pair of pants- then I will cut up a size, and make sure to test the fit and cut down later for alterations.
-To really see what I am talking about, you need to download the worksheet to see what this looks like.

 3. Are you checking your garment as you sew?